Induced Minors and Coarse Tree Decompositions: Rounding Balanced Separator LP

 For the remainder of this section, we fix a graph $G$, the layered family $\f$ and the set $X\subseteq \cf$.
-We also fix an optimal solution to LP~\ref{lp:container_cover} corresponding to $(G, X, \f)$.
+We also fix an optimal solution to LP~\ref{lp:container_cover} corresponding to $(G, X, \f)$ of value $f>0$.
 Let $x_F$ and $d_{u,v}$, for every $F \in \f$ and $u,v\in X$, denote the values assigned to the corresponding variables in this solution.
-Let $f$ denote the objective function value of this solution.